-- (i) Reorganization, in which the debtor's activity is reorganized in accordance with a reorganization plan, approved by the creditors.
+(i) Reorganization, in which the debtor's activity is reorganized in accordance with a reorganization plan, approved by the creditors.
 The plan may provide various measures, such as reducing the debt or rescheduling one or more due debts.
-The execution on the plan is limited to a period of 3 years, with the possibility of extending it by an additional year.
+The execution on the plan is limited to a period of 3 years, with the possibility of extending it.
+If the debtor is a legal entity, the execution of the plan is limited to a period of 4 years, instead of 3, with the possibility of extending it, if the initial period of execution was less than 4 years.
 If the plan is successful, the debtor shall be reintegrated in the commercial circuit, and all debt reductions shall remain final.
-If the plan fails, the debtor enters the bankruptcy procedure (presented in point (ii) below), in which case the reduction of the debts is no longer valid, the creditors being entitled recover their entire debt. - (ii) Bankruptcy, in which the debtor's assets are sold and all money obtained is distributed to creditors, in accordance with their priority rank, as indicated in the creditors' list (e.g., secured creditors shall recover before unsecured ones).
+If the plan fails, the debtor enters the bankruptcy procedure (presented in point (ii) below), in which case the reduction of the debts is no longer valid, the creditors being entitled to recover their entire debt.

+(ii) Bankruptcy, in which the debtor's assets are sold and all money obtained is distributed to creditors, in accordance with their priority rank, as indicated in the creditors' list (e.g., secured creditors shall recover before unsecured ones).